Fundraising and sponsorship

 Fundraising through personal donations

-There are all sorts of activities you can organise to generate personal donations of various sizes to fund smaller projects.
-These include sponsored rows, club life memberships (which brings forward membership revenue), ‘name a brick’ in any building work, and auctions of promises or raffles.
+Personal donations from club members (including past members) and their friends and families can fund smaller projects.
+There are all sorts of activities you can organise to generate these such as sponsored rows, club life memberships (which brings forward membership revenue), regular club lotteries, ‘name a brick’ in any building work, and auctions of promises or raffles.

 Sponsorship